harinialwa/Advocate_website/README.md

-This is a website to the advocates
+1.This is a website to the advocates.
-Download and extract the files.
+2.Download and extract the files.
-Run index.html file
+3.Run index.html file